 Landfillament – Trash

 3D print with hot garbage!
-Landfillament is a garbage based 3D printing filament made using upcycled Municipal Solid Waste (MSW).
-On location, the MSW, from which metals have been removed, is run through a process called pyrolysis – a thermochemical decomposition of organic material at high temperatures in the absence of oxygen.
+Landfillament is a 3D printing filament made using upcycled garbage.
+On location, the upcycled garbage, from which metals have been removed, is run through a process called pyrolysis – a thermochemical decomposition of organic material at high temperatures in the absence of oxygen.
 During pyrolysis a char byproduct is created.

 The black char byproduct can be used for many things, including composite plastic 3D printing filament.
 The gas byproducts produced in this process are also captured for new uses.
 Because of this process, each spool of Landfillament sequesters .909lbs of CO2e (carbon dioxide equivalent) which is the equivalent amount of greenhouse gas emitted by a car driven 1.1 miles.